yurihs/ansible-role-rotate-backups/README.md

-This role pip-installs [rotate-backups](https://github.com/xolox/python-rotate-backups), configures it according to `rotate_retention_config`, and registers a cron task to run it on the `rotate_backups_cron` schedule.
+This role pip-installs [rotate-backups](https://github.com/xolox/python-rotate-backups), configures it according to `rotate_targets`, and registers a cron task to run it on the `rotate_backups_cron` schedule.

 ~~~
 rotate_backups_cron: